 With the significant pressure to add egress out of Western Canada, Enbridge has placed a key focus on increasing pipeline capacity.
-Since 2015, significant progress has been made to optimize system performance and capacity out of Western Canada, increasing capacity by 600,000 bpd.
+Since 2015, significant progress has been made to optimize system performance and capacity out of western Canada, increasing capacity by 600,000 bpd.
 This includes incremental capacity of 165,000 bpd offered in 2019 from capacity recoveries on Lines 4 and 2A, putting Canadian Line 3 in service and window optimizations.
+With the light supply/demand destruction in 2020, approval of a new blend commodity (CBH, CBT) maximized utilization of light capacity ex-Western Canada.